Singing Without Fear. The Causes and Cures

 We knew something the grown-ups didn't know.
 We knew that singing is simply dreaming out loud.
 No fear or concern is present.
 We connect with our inner self.

-As children we celebrated everything with a song.
+As children, we celebrated everything with a song.
 Birthdays were honored with a special verse of "Happy Birthday To You."
 So what if we mispronounced a word.
 Who cared if we left a word out.
 We dreamed about our own birthday party and the excitement of sharing our cake and special surprises with friends.
 We dreamed of a brand new bike that we might get this year.
+We sang without fear or judgment.

 Helpful Tips To Overcome Fear